NativeScript/nativescript-cli/docs/man_pages/project/testing/livesync.md

 Synchronizes the latest changes in your project to devices.

+`This command is deprecated.
+It will be removed in the next version of NativeScript CLI.
+Use the "run" command instead.`

 ### Attributes
 `<Platform>` is the target mobile platform to which you want to synchronize your changes. <% if(isHtml) { %>If you have connected only Android or only iOS devices, you can omit setting the target platform.
 If you have connected devices of multiple platforms, you must specify the target platform. <% } %>You can set the following target platforms.
 * `android` - Synchronizes the latest changes in your project to connected Android devices.